Electric vehicle rebates

 Home EV charger rebate up to $700 available

-If you've recently purchased and installed an EV charger in your single-family home, you could be eligible for up to a $350 incentive from the Government of B.C., which BC Hydro is topping up for a limited time.
-There are also provincial incentives for apartments/condos and workplaces for the purchase and installation of eligible EV chargers, up to a maximum of $2,000 per station.
+If you've recently purchased and installed an EV charger in your single-family home, you could be eligible for a rebate of up to a $350 from the Government of B.C., topped up by BC Hydro until March 31, 2020 or funds run out, whichever happens first.
+There are also provincial incentives for the purchase and installation of eligible EV chargers at apartments/condos and workplaces, up to a maximum of $2,000 per station.

 How we calculate the home charger rebate amount